 Our values at Reach are Include, Engage and Celebrate!

 Our current equality objectives are:

-Reach Primary Learning Centre has adopted the Leeds City Council Equality and Diversity Policy which can be found on the Leeds City Council web page.
+Reach Primary Learning Centre has adopted Cockburn Equality and diversity policy which can be found in the policy page on the website